Connect to Kibana

-If you use Kibana to visualize Elasticsearch logs and want to migrate them to Simple Log Service, you can use the Elasticsearch-compatible API from Simple Log Service without modifying your business code.
+If you already use Kibana to visualize Elasticsearch log data and want to migrate to Simple Log Service (SLS), you can use the SLS Elasticsearch-compatible API without modifying your business code.

 Important